International Students FAQs

 1197 for official Miller Analogy Test scores.

-Students who have graduated from a university in the following English-speaking countries (USA, Canada, UK, Australia and New Zealand) are exempt from the TOEFL or IELTS requirement.
+Students who have graduated from a university in the following English-speaking countries (USA, Canada, UK, Australia and New Zealand) are exempt from the TOEFL, IELTS, or PTE requirement.

 Minimum scores for each exam are: